 If you simply move large portions of your assets into a MEC, you have removed that money off of the Financial Aid formula.

 In doing this, you have created a large death benefit and preserved your financial assets, allowing you to qualify for a larger financial aid need.
 Any surrender charge, if any, you may experience if you decide to cancel the policy after the college paying a year is minimal compared to the loss of this asset in directing it toward paying for college.

-3. Creating a Hybrid Long Term Care Policy
+3. Creating a Hybrid Long-Term Care Policy

-One of the problems with long-term care policies is if you do not use them (you died before going into long term care) you lose the premiums.
+One of the problems with long-term care policies is if you do not use them (you died before going into long-term care) you lose the premiums.

 If you create a Modified Endowment Contract with a long-term care rider, you have the best of both worlds.
-You create cash value, you have a death benefit and you have long term care all built into one policy.
+You create cash value, you have a death benefit and you have long-term care all built into one policy.

 The easiest way to do this is a product called Money Guard Reserve by Lincoln Financial.
-It is a lump sum universal life policy that has the long term care rider built into it.
+It is a lump sum universal life policy that has the long-term care rider built into it.
 You can get information about this by going to Money Guard Single Premium

 4. Estate Planning

-Creating an MEC is an excellent Estate Planning tool if it is determined that the policy owner does not need the premium or the cash value.
+Creating a MEC is an excellent Estate Planning tool if it is determined that the policy owner does not need the premium or the cash value.
 They simply wanted to create a large death benefit for their beneficiaries.
 Of course, this has to do with Estate Taxation since death benefits are paid income tax-free.